fx2r/FSWD60-Florian-Rechberger-CodeReview13/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-THE MYSQL DB 'cr13_florian_rechberger_bigevents.sql' IT TO BE FOUND IN THE ROOT DIRECTORY !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+THE MYSQL DB 'cr13_florian_rechberger_bigevents.sql' IS TO BE FOUND IN THE ROOT DIRECTORY OF THIS REPOSITORY !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!